EricBisceglia/NoBleme.com/README.md

 The website was started in 2005 - that's so old it makes it older than youtube -  developed in purely procedural PHP, then maintained and refactored on a regular basis ever since.
 Even though its source code has been modernized throughout the development process, its heart still relies on ancient (but safe and stable) technology.
 There is no plan to ever change the language or the coding style, NoBleme is and will remain a showcase of oldschool monolithic fully procedural vanilla PHP.

-Despite its age, the codebase has been designed from the start for readability: The code is well indented, comments show the logical train of thought of every file, and the code logic is split within files by huge comment blocks.
+Despite its age, the codebase has been designed from the start with readability in mind: The code is well indented, comments show the logical train of thought of every file, and the code logic is split within files by huge comment blocks.
 Scroll further down this readme for an explanation of how the codebase should be read.

 The website is open sourced for educative and collaborative reasons.
 Furthermore, the license (MIT) allows you to reuse code from NoBleme if you so desire, as long as you keep the license in your own codebase.